 PLEASE HAVE YOUR VALID 21+ ID AND PRINTED TICKET READY.

-You can get your wristband before the beer fest (info coming soon) to get into the event more quickly by using designated pre-banded entry lanes.
-Stay tuned for details on pre-banding.
+You can get your wristband before the beer fest to get into the event more quickly by using designated Pre-Banded Only entry lanes at any of the three entrances (north, south west, or south) to get in more quickly.

 Why should I go to this festival?